Madison Candy Company: History

 That same article described Madison Candy Co. as manufacturing a "general line of Candies, and [it] does a jobbing business in Crackers, Cigars, Cheese and Nuts."
-It goes on: "The leading thing in the candy world just now is Chocolate Creams and of this the Madison Candy Company makes an excellent article which is rapidly growing in popularity.
-It also makes a fine line of Mixed Candies and a large line of novelties in sweets.
-The Company's output is marketed in all parts of Wisconsin."
+It goes on:

 Along with Joseph Kleiner, the Prendergast family was heavily involved in the company.
 James J. Prendergast was the manager and VP.
 His brother Thomas was the Secretary, his sister Mary was the "forelady," and his brother Charles was probably a travelling salesman for the company.
 The Prendergast parents had immigrated from Ireland in 1847, settling in Dodge County.
 James worked for a steam bakery in Watertown until around 1900, when that bakery was bought by the National Biscuit Company, which may have caused their move to Madison.

 The Candy Company operated in the building until 1927.
 In 1935 the Wisconsin Farm Bureau moved in, then Ela Welding Supplies in 1946.
 In 1950, the building underwent remodeling.

 The site was designated a landmark by the Madison Landmarks Commission in 2001, and is also listed on the Wisconsin State Register of Historic Places.
 The NRHP nomination considers the Candy Company building one of the few intact representatives of the development of industry in Madison in the 1900s.
 It is also Madison's best example of a historic confectionary facility, and its location in the east-side industrial district is a reminder of the anti-industry attitudes that some in Madison once held.
 The building is also a good example of industrial design and the work of local designer John Nader.